MannyFay/ansible/README.md

 # Ansible Dev Environment
-**Carefully ;) this is actually a work in progress.**
-First attempt is to get my Linux Ubuntu machine ready.
+By now, these playbooks get my Linux Ubuntu machine ready in very most parts.

----
-<br>

-# Testing
 Personally I don't think it works for you completely without customizing it by yourself.

 I have tried to copy some playbooks for my system, but not one of them was running flawlessly.
-But you have a base with this, from where you can start to learn and build your own playbooks.
+But you will have a base with this, from where you can start to learn and build your own playbooks.
 My playbooks (I think so) are not perfect.
 That's fine for me because that is my first work with Ansible and I just want to get done installing my dev environment.

 This repo has a MIT license, so feel free to do everything what you want with it - use it for your own, in your company, copy, share....

+---
+<br>

+# Testing
 Requirements:
 * Debian based Linux environment (Debian, Ubuntu, PopOS etc.) in Docker or on your machine
 * Docker has to be installed on your machine